karstenw/Cactus-opml-Outliner/README.md

 ## Things that don't work: ##

-- open document via open event or the dock
+- error messages can currently only be seen if Cactus is started from the command line: ```./Cactus.app/Contents/MacOS/Cactus```
 - save (only save as)
 - saving when outline structure does not conform to opml (head & body element)
 - cut, copy & paste
 - nodetypes
 - header nodes are saved untouched, no automatic data update
-- honoring expansionstate, windowstate
+- honoring expansionstate, windowstate (I don't intend to)
 - freeing memory (take anything you get, give nothing back ;-)